ahmedalkhashab/Music-Player/README.md

 Music Player
 ============

-Music player app on Android that will mimic the new Android Gmail app style, with some details guided by this design http://kurocha.blogspot.se/2013/06/ios-music-concept.html#more
+Music player app on Android that will mimic Android Gmail app style, primarily allowing users to create folders on storage as playlists, with some details guided by this design http://kurocha.blogspot.se/2013/06/ios-music-concept.html#more